marko-js/marko/README.md

 * __Simple:__ The number of new concepts should be minimized and complexity should be avoided.
 * __Extensible:__ The template engine should be easily extensible at both compile-time and runtime.
 * __High Performance:__ Runtime and compiled output should be optimized for low CPU and memory usage and have a small footprint.
 All expressions should be native JavaScript to avoid runtime interpretation.
-* __Not Restrictive:__ Whether or not to go less logic or more logic is up to the developer.
+* __Not Restrictive:__ Whether or not to go less logic or more logic in templates is up to the developer.
 * __Asynchronous and Streaming Output:__ It should be possible to render HTML out-of-order, but the output HTML should be streamed out in the correct order.
 This minimizes idle time and reduces the time to first byte.
 * __Intuitive:__ The templating engine should introduce as few surprises as possible.
 * __Browser and Server Compatibility:__ Templates should compile down to JavaScript that can be executed on both the server and the client.
 * __Debuggable:__ Compiled JavaScript should be debuggable and readable.
 * __Compile-Time Checks:__ Syntax, custom tags and custom attributes should be validated at compile-time.
 * __Tools Support:__ Tools should be enabled to offer auto-completion and validation for improved productivity and safety.
 * __Modular:__ Runtime and compiled templates should be based on CommonJS modules for improved dependency management.
-Template dependencies (such as custom tags) should be resolved based on a template's file system path instead of relying on a shared registry.
+Template dependencies (such as custom tags) should be resolved based on a template's file system path instead of relying on a global registry.

 # Usage